-At 2,400' the Arboretum offers a cool, shady oasis during Arizona's famously hot summer months.
+At an elevation of 2,400 feet, the Arboretum offers a cool, shady oasis during Arizona's famously hot summer months.
 Want to know another reason it's cooler at the Arboretum?
-Towering 150-foot tall eucalyptus trees (also pistachio, cottonwood, sycamore and pine) line the Main Trail and provide shade, too!
-You’ll be comfortable wearing shorts and lighter clothes during much of the year, but plan to dress for the summer heat from May-through-August, and bring along a jacket (gloves and hat are a good plan, too) for an early morning walk during January and February.
+Towering 150-foot tall eucalyptus trees (also pistachio, cottonwood, sycamore, and pine) line the Main Trail and provide shade!
+You’ll be comfortable wearing shorts and lighter clothes during much of the year, but plan to dress for the summer heat from May through August, and bring along a jacket (gloves and hat are a good plan, too) for an early morning walk during January and February.

 Below is a listing of average daily temperatures and monthly precipitation:

 Note: Weather data is provided as a general guide only.
 Arizona State Parks assumes no responsibility for any loss resulting from use of this information.